About our magazine

 progressive people (including activists) can be induced to not only turn a

-blind eye to state crimes, but to even take active rolls in justifying, committing, and covering up these crimes.
+blind eye to state crimes, but to even take active roles in justifying, committing, and covering up these crimes.
 Indeed there is no way that

 huge, systemic, institutionalised injustices can be achieved